logo for nutrition-and-you.com

 Selection and storage

-Try to by buy fresh leaves whenever possible for better flavor and nutritional benefits.
+To choose, try to buy fresh leaves whenever possible for better flavor and nutritional benefits.
 Look for the herb that is rich in fragrance.
 Avoid those with shriveled, discolored old stocks.

-Once at home, wash the leaves in clean running water, pat dry with absorbent paper and store in the vegetable compartment of the refrigerator for use in near future.
-Dried tarragon should be placed inside airtight container and stored in cool dark place where it will stay for up to six months.
+Once at home, wash the leaves in clean running water, pat dry with absorbent paper, and store inside the vegetable compartment of the refrigerator for immediate use.
+Dried tarragon, however, should be stored inside an airtight container and stored in a cool dark place where it will stay for up to six months.

 Preparation and serving methods